from Root to sky

 About the program

-From Root to Sky (FRTS) is a climate-centered program that was created to foster a sense of kinship and community among racialized and marginalized communities by promoting wellness and healing through art, storytelling, and other spiritual and land-based practices.
-The goal of this program is to create a safe space for young Black, Indigenous, and People of Colour (BIPOC) youth be free to express themselves while also building capacity for collective anti-racist climate action, through dialogue, networking, and learning opportunities.
+From Root to Sky (FRTS) is a closed program designed to cultivate kinship and community among equity - deserving youth by promoting wellness and healing through art, storytelling, and spiritual and land-based practices.
+The virtual and in-person program creates a safe space for young Black, Indigenous, and People of Colour (BIPOC) to freely express themselves while also building collective capacity for anti-racist climate action through dialogue, networking, and learning opportunities.

-YCL created this program because we recognize how climate change is a symptom of historical and intersecting systemic forces at play, such as colonialism, racial capitalism, and patriarchy—the same issues that cause and perpetuate violence against the BIPOC community.
+YCL launched this program in recognition that climate change is a symptom of deep-rooted systemic forces such as colonialism, racial capitalism, and patriarchy—the same structures that drive and sustain violence against BIPOC communities.

 Rooted in Rest Retreat